Parkinson Association of the CarolinasParkinson Association of the Carolinas

 It is estimated that there are over 60,000 people living with Parkinson’s disease in North and South Carolina.

 In an effort to meet our mission, PAC currently offers the following programs and services:

-- A printed newsletter distributed 3 times a year, a monthly electronic newsletter, and our Website all of which include educational items about Parkinson’s disease, resources in the community, support group meetings, and movement therapy opportunities.
+A monthly electronic newsletter, and our Website both of which include educational items about Parkinson’s disease, resources in the community, support group meetings, and movement therapy opportunities.

-- A toll-free helpline for individuals seeking information about Parkinson’s disease and details about resources in their area.
+A toll-free resource line for individuals seeking information about Parkinson’s disease and details about resources in their area.

-- We assist over seventy support groups throughout North and South Carolina to design and facilitate meetings that are in-line with the needs of those who participate.
+We assist 80 support groups throughout North and South Carolina to design and facilitate meetings that are in-line with the needs of those who participate.
 We also provide support and resources to individuals who are interested in forming a new support group in their area.